-In late August, the battalion was informed it would take part in maneuvers in Louisiana from September 1 to 30.
+In June, the battalion was informed it would take part in maneuvers in Louisiana from September 1 to 30.
 During the maneuvers, the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion remained at Camp Polk.
+Knox, the battalion was ordered to Camp Polk, Louisiana.
 None of its members had any idea why they were being kept there.

 Over different train routes, the battalion traveled to San Francisco, California, and was ferried to Ft.
 McDowell, on the U.S.A.T.
 General Frank M. Coxe, to Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to rejoin the battalion at a later date.
 Those with more serious conditions were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many of the tankers suffered from seasickness.
 Once they recovered, they spent their time breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two-day layover, so the soldiers were given shore leave so they could see the island.